County Carlow Ireland · Co. Carlow · Ballinabrannagh Save · Share

 Jun-Aug

-Long evenings, nothing happening in the village itself.
-Use it as a base for Carlow town or the Barrow Way.
+Long evenings and nothing happening in the village itself.
+Use it as a base for the Clogrennane loop, Carlow town and Leighlinbridge a few minutes south.

 ◉ Go